-Within five business days of the commission's 5 6 determination, the commission shall publish a notice statewide, pursuant to section 1-28.5, stating whether the comprehensive 7 8 public funding program shall become effective on January 1 of 9 the following year.
-If there is insufficient funding, this 10 subpart shall be inoperative for that general election year."
-SECTION 3.
-Section 11-421, Hawaii Revised Statutes, is 11 12 amended by amending subsections (b) and (c) to read as follows: 13 "(b) The fund shall consist of: All moneys collected from persons who have designated 14 (1) a portion of their income tax liability to the fund as 15 provided in section 235-102.5(a); 16 17 Any general fund appropriations; [and] (2) 18 All moneys designated for deposit into the subaccount (3) 19 for the comprehensive public funding program pursuant 20 to section 11-L; and 21 [(3)] (4) Other moneys collected pursuant to this part.

-(c) Moneys in the fund shall be paid to candidates by the comptroller as prescribed in [section] sections 11-431 and 11-H and may be used for the commission's operating expenses,
+3 Within five business days of the commission's 4 determination, the commission shall publish a notice statewide, pursuant to section 1-28.5, stating whether the comprehensive 5 public funding program shall become effective on January 1 of 6 7 the following year.
+If there is insufficient funding, this 8 subpart shall be inoperative for that general election year."
+9 SECTION 3.
+Section 11-421, Hawaii Revised Statutes, is 10 amended by amending subsections (b) and (c) to read as follows: The fund shall consist of: 11 "(b) 12 All moneys collected from persons who have designated (1)13 a portion of their income tax liability to the fund as 14 provided in section 235-102.5(a); Any general fund appropriations; [and] 15 (2) All moneys designated for deposit into the subaccount 16 (3) 17 for the comprehensive public funding program pursuant 18 to section 11-L; and [-(3)] (4) Other moneys collected pursuant to this part.
+19 20 (C) Moneys in the fund shall be paid to candidates by the comptroller as prescribed in [section] sections 11-431 and 11-H 21

-4 including staff salaries and fringe benefits."

-5 SECTION 4.
-The campaign spending commission shall submit a 6 progress report on the implementation of this Act and any 7 findings and recommendations, including any proposed legislation 8 that may be necessary to facilitate the implementation of this 9 Act, to the legislature no later than forty days prior to the 10 convening of the regular sessions of 2025, 2026, and 2027.
+1 and may be used for the commission's operating expenses, 2 including staff salaries and fringe benefits."
+3 SECTION 4.
+The campaign spending commission shall submit a 4 progress report on the implementation of this Act and any 5 findings and recommendations, including any proposed legislation 6 that may be necessary to facilitate the implementation of this 7 Act, to the legislature no later than forty days prior to the 8 convening of the regular sessions of 2026, 2027, and 2028.
+9 SECTION 5.
+The campaign spending commission shall submit a 10 final report of its findings and recommendations, including any 11 proposed legislation that may be necessary to better facilitate 12 the implementation of this Act, to the legislature no later than 13 forty days prior to the convening of the 2029 regular session.
+14 SECTION 6.
+There is appropriated out of the general 15 revenues of the State of Hawaii the sum of \$ or so 16 much thereof as may be necessary for fiscal year 2025-2026 for 17 deposit into the Hawaii election campaign fund established under 18 section 11-421, Hawaii Revised Statutes.
+19 The sum appropriated shall be expended by the campaign 20 spending commission for the purposes of this Act.

-SECTION 5.
-The campaign spending commission shall submit a 11 12 final report of its findings and recommendations, including any 13 proposed legislation that may be necessary to facilitate the 14 implementation of this Act, to the legislature no later than forty days prior to the convening of the 2028 regular session.
-15 16 SECTION 6.
-In codifying the new sections added by section 17 2 of this Act, the revisor of statutes shall substitute 18 appropriate section numbers for the letters used in designating the new sections in this Act.
-19

-20 SECTION 7.
-Statutory material to be repealed is bracketed21 and stricken.
+1 SECTION 7.
+There is appropriated out of the Hawaii 2 election campaign fund established under section 11-421, Hawaii 3 Revised Statutes, the sum of \$ or so much thereof as 4 may be necessary for fiscal year 2025-2026 and the same sum or 5 so much thereof as may be necessary for fiscal year 2026-2027 in 6 preparing for the comprehensive public funding of candidates in 7 elections taking place in 2028, including the hiring 8 of full-time equivalent ( FTE) permanent positions.
+9 The sums appropriated shall be expended by the campaign 10 spending commission for the purposes of this Act.
+11 SECTION 8.
+In codifying the new sections added by section 12 2 of this Act, the revisor of statutes shall substitute 13 appropriate section numbers for the letters used in designating 14 the new sections in this Act.
+15 SECTION 9.
+Statutory material to be repealed is bracketed 16 and stricken.
 New statutory material is underscored.

-1 SECTION 8.
-This Act shall take effect on July 1, 2024.
+17 SECTION 10.
+This Act shall take effect on April 23, 2057.
+18

-S.B.
-NO. $^{2381}{S.D.2}$